Frequently Asked Questions

 Q: Can I register online if I am seeking re-admission to Central State University?

 A: No. Online application is only available to new freshmen at this time.
-Students seeking to be re-admitted should download an application from the CSU Website, print it, fill it out and bring it to the Dayton location between the hours of 9:00 AM and 6:00 PM Monday through Thursday, and Friday 9:00 AM – 5:00 PM.
-If you bring a copy of your CSU transcript , it will assist in expediting the advising process.
+Students seeking to be re-admitted should download an application from the CSU Website, print it, fill it out, and bring it to CSU-Dayton between the hours of 9:00 AM and 5:00 PM Monday through Thursday, and Friday 9:00 AM – 5:00 PM.
+If you bring a copy of your CSU transcript, it will assist in expediting the advising process.
 Please note that students who previously attended Central State University but withdrew, and did not enroll in another post secondary institution, must apply for re-admission.

 Q: What four-year degree programs are available at Central State University-Dayton?

-A: In addition to the ability to complete all General Education requirements, a student can complete the requirements for three (3) Bachelor’s Degree programs.
-They are Business Administration, Early Childhood Education and Criminal Justice.
-There are also expanded course offerings at the Dayton location, including Social Work, Graduate courses in Education and Professional Development courses.
+A: In addition to the ability to complete all General Education requirements, a student can complete the requirements for a Bachelor’s Degree in Business Administration.
+There are also expanded course offerings including Social Work courses and Graduate courses in Education and Professional Development.
+Plans are underway to offer a bachelor’s degree in Social Work and Criminal Justice.
 Please note that Early Childhood Education majors have additional field observation work and should work closely with their faculty advisor to schedule their courses.

 Q. Can I earn my Social Work degree at the Dayton location?